iltertaha/js-bookmark/readme.md

-## Automatic Speed-up videos on ODTUCLASS BB COLLAB.
+## Speed Control for videos on ODTUCLASS BB COLLAB.

 Inspecting website and using console is an option but it's boring :) .
 And you have to speed up the lecture.